Kuxha/Bangladesh_storm_dashboard_complete/README.md

 # Bangladesh Storm Risk Dashboard

-A comprehensive web-based dashboard for assessing storm risk to health and education facilities in Bangladesh at the sub-district level.
+A comprehensive web-based dashboard for assessing storm risk to health, and education facilities in Bangladesh at the sub-district level.

 ## Features